rpeszek/my-blogs/posts/2022-08-30-code-cognitiveload.md

 > &emsp;  _Easy means low cost of creation, simple means low cost of consumption_

-except, in this post my interest is the cognitive effort only not the total cost[^disambiguation].
+Except, in this post, my interest is the cognitive effort not only the total cost[^disambiguation].

 [^disambiguation]: Note that these terms imply some context.
 E.g. _simple to reason about correctness_ could be very different from _simple to reason about performance_.
 The most popular context is "this code needs to work" with a somewhat relaxed definition of what "works" means, typically implying a reasonable level of correctness.
 This was pointed out to me in the conversation with [_add_blank_target hasufell in Haskell discourse](https://discourse.haskell.org/t/cognitive-loads-in-programming/4994/12?u=rpeszek)